Overview

 - Martino Banchio, Università Bocconi, Google Research

-- Mingfei Zhao, Google
+- Mingfei Zhao, Google Research

-- Nima Haghpanah, Penn State
+- Nima Haghpanah, Yale University

 - Rad Niazadeh, University of Chicago